NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[NRD]** Input signal quality can be improved by enabling *pre-pass* via setting `diffusePrepassBlurRadius` and `specularPrepassBlurRadius` to a non-zero value.
 Usually pre-pass is needed for specular and less needed for diffuse (see sample for more details).

-**[NRD]** In case of probabilistic diffuse / specular split at the primary hit, it's recommended to enable hit distance reconstruction pass (`enableHitDistanceReconstruction` if exposed in the selected denoiser).
+**[NRD]** In case of probabilistic diffuse / specular split at the primary hit, hit distance reconstruction pass must be enabled, if exposed in the denoiser (see `HitDistanceReconstructionMode`).

+**[NRD]** In case of probabilistic diffuse / specular split at the primary hit, pre pass must be enabled, if exposed in the denoiser (see `diffusePrepassBlurRadius` and `specularPrepassBlurRadius`).

 **[NRD]** Maximum number of accumulated frames can be FPS dependent.
 The following formula can be used on the application side:
 ```
 maxAccumulatedFrameNum = accumulationPeriodInSeconds * FPS
 ```

-**[NRD INTEGRATION]** Ensure that all slots in `NrdUserPool` are filled.
-Not referenced slots can be set to 0.

 **[REBLUR]** In case of *REBLUR* ensure that `enableReferenceAccumulation = true` works properly first.
 It's not mandatory, but will help to simplify debugging of potential issues by implicitly disabling spatial filtering entirely.